The Opposite of December... A Season of Separation: Recording

 Poison the Well recorded the album from October 2–10, 1999, with producer Jeremy Staska at Studio 13 in Deerfield Beach, Florida.
-The album was recorded with vocalist Jeffrey Moreira, bassist Alan Landsman, drummer Christopher Hornbrook and guitarists Ryan Primack and Derek Miller.
+The album's recordings consisted of vocalist Jeffrey Moreira, bassist Alan Landsman, drummer Christopher Hornbrook and guitarists Ryan Primack and Derek Miller.
 The band invited former vocalists Duane Hosein and Aryeh Lehrer to provide backing vocals on the song "Not Within Arms Length", the lyrics of which had been written by Hosein before he left the band in 1998.
-Immediately after the recording session, lead guitarist Primack quit the band (for the second time) and was replaced by José Martinez.

 The Opposite of December...
-A Season of Separation was initially scheduled to be released solely by Good Life Recordings but the band gained the attention of New Jersey-based record label Trustkill Records, who quickly signed them to a three-release deal (two albums plus one extended play) less than a week after the record was completed.
-Good Life Recordings retained permission to release the 12" vinyl version of the album, while Trustkill Records released the compact disc version on December 14, 1999.
+A Season of Separation was initially scheduled to be released solely by Good Life Recordings but the band gained the attention of New Jersey–based record label Trustkill Records, who quickly signed them to a record deal less than a week after the record was completed.
+Good Life Recordings retained permission to release the 12" vinyl version of the album, while Trustkill Records released the compact disc version.

-Primack returned in time for the album release show on December 11, 1999 at Club Q in Davie, Florida, where the band performed with Where Fear and Weapons Meet, Brethren, Red Roses for a Blue Lady, 32/40 and Cho.
-The band had received the discs from Trustkill Records in time for the release show, but not the artwork or jewel cases.
-So the band photocopied a special insert labeled the "CD Release Show" edition which was limited to 50 copies.
+Immediately after the recording session, lead guitarist Primack quit the band briefly (for the second time) and was replaced by José Martinez.
+Primack returned in time for the album release show on December 11, 1999, at Club Q in Davie, Florida, where the band performed with Where Fear and Weapons Meet, Brethren, Red Roses for a Blue Lady, 32/40 and Cho.